DisnakeDev/guide/docs/100-getting-started/101-initial-files.md

     [`__pycache__/`][pycache] has been included in `.gitignore` as it is simply cache that helps loading and running your script faster (this is an oversimplification).
 As it is of no particular importance, and is recompiled every time a change is made in the script, it is better to not commit the directory.

-    Also, you can specify quite intricate patterns in `.gitignore` files, as per the requirements of your project.
-Check out the [Git documentation on `.gitignore`][gitignore] for more information!
+    Also, you can specify certain extensions/directories in `.gitignore` files, as per the requirements of your project - [here is an example][gitignore-example].
+Check out the [Git documentation on `.gitignore`][gitignore-article] for more information!

 ## Creating the main file